Archive

 The Stories I Tell 2015

-The Stories I Tell | A fantastical look at a daily drawing project
+A broad look at a daily drawing project

-Graphite on paper 160 x 518 cm | 63″ x 204″
+160 x 518 cm I 63 x 204 in

 Initially this drawing was tied to my ideas around the Day-to-Day Aesthetics methodology, meaning the daily, mindful practice of art through action, observation and recording.
 However after working this way for six months I moved flats and was no longer able to work on it for a minimum of ten minutes a day.
 The project changed course and rather than a finished piece predominantly about process, it became an embodiment of the original impetus for starting the work: my sense of displacement and struggle with a lack of available space to work.
 The hallway in my former flat was an expanse of uninterrupted space whose purpose was not, of course, for drawing.
 There was only about one metre to stand back and assess the piece as it progressed but rather than being frustrated by this, I became excited about how it would look and how it would be read when shown in a spatially unrestrained area.
 The lack of space to assess such a large drawing became key to the composition and even what areas received more attention.